How Do Online Classes Work?

 Online Classes at GCU

 At Grand Canyon University, we are on the leading edge of online learning.
-With fully trained faculty and technical support available to all students, there are plenty of resources to help ensure success in online learning.
+Whether you’re in California, Texas, or Florida, you can pursue your degree with access to fully trained faculty and technical support available to all students.
 Our interactive online courses are designed to foster connection and communication through discussion boards and projects.
 General technical requirements include a desktop or laptop with Windows 7 or Mac OS X 10.9 and an internet browser equivalent or greater than Internet Explorer 11, Google Chrome 48, Apple Safari 9, Microsoft Edge 13 or Mozilla Firefox 43.
 Using our Learning Management System, students also have access to a variety of web-enhancing learning tools such as eBooks, forums and calendar reminders that help keep learners on track.

 Grand Canyon University offers online classes and full online degree programs in many subjects.
 If you are new to online classes, join us at GCU to see how online learning can make a difference in your academic journey.
 Learn more by clicking the Request Info button on this page or visiting our website.